Canada's Husky Energy offers to buy MEG Energy in $5 billion deal

-(Reuters) - Canadian oil and gas producer Husky Energy Inc (HSE.TO) said on Sunday it has offered to acquire rival MEG Energy Corp (MEG.TO) in a deal valued at C$6.4 billion ($5 billion) including debt.
+(Reuters) - Canadian oil and gas producer Husky Energy Inc (HSE.TO) said on Sunday it has made an unsolicited bid to acquire rival MEG Energy Corp (MEG.TO) in a deal valued at C$6.4 billion ($5 billion) including debt.

-The combined company will have total production of more than 410,000 barrels of oil equivalent per day (boepd) and refining and upgrading capacity of about 400,000 barrels per day (bpd), Husky said.
+The combined company would have total production of more than 410,000 barrels of oil equivalent per day (boepd) and refining and upgrading capacity of about 400,000 barrels per day (bpd), Husky said in a statement.

 The offer comes as many Canadian oil producers have struggled with transportation bottlenecks as output has surged, pushing Canadian heavy crude to near-historic discounts to U.S. light crude.

+“MEG shareholders are advised to take no action with respect to any Husky offer until the Board of Directors has had an opportunity to fully review the offer, when received, and to make a recommendation as to its merits.”

-Under the terms of the proposal, each MEG shareholder will have the option to choose to receive consideration of C$11 in cash or 0.485 of a Husky share, for every share held.
+Under the terms of the proposal, MEG shareholders will have the option to choose to receive consideration of C$11 in cash or 0.485 of a Husky share for every share held.

 That offer is subject to a maximum aggregate cash consideration of C$1 billion and a maximum aggregate number of Husky shares issued of about 107 million.

-“The MEG Board of Directors has refused to engage in a discussion on the merits of a transaction, giving us no option but to bring this offer directly to MEG shareholders,” Chief Executive Rob Peabody said.
+“The MEG Board of Directors has refused to engage in a discussion on the merits of a transaction, giving us no option but to bring this offer directly to MEG shareholders,” Peabody said in the statement.

 Husky’s offer delivers a 44 percent premium to the 10-day volume-weighted average MEG share price of C$7.62 as of Friday, and a 37 percent premium to MEG’s Friday close of C$8.03.